Crazy Sexy Kitchen is a New York Times Best Seller!

 If you haven’t grabbed your copy of Crazy Sexy Kitchen, now is the time.
 Presents await you.
 Crazy Sexy Cooking Classes and the 3-part Dinner with Kris series.
 We want your experience in the kitchen to be a joyful, confident and addictive as possible.
 We also want to fuel your activism, which is why I invited some of the best minds on the planet to co-host the Dinner with Kris series with yours truly.
 Listen, learn and get your questions answered.
 2013 is a sneeze away.
 Let’s get our game-plan squared away so we can have an awesome year.

 On a deeply personal note, I know my grandma and Chad’s grandma are smiling down on us.
 I bet they are celebrating with a glass of spiritual Sherry.
 Those two legendary ole gals are the reason we got in the kitchen in the first place (well, for me it was cancer too, but you already knew that).
 If Crazy Sexy Kitchen has enriched your home and your belly, the way it has for me and my family, I hope you’ll continue to spread the word and give the gift of health with a copy this holiday season.
-(Give your friend or loved one the gift receipt too, so that they can redeem their free prezzie!)

 For now, enjoy this delicious recipe from Crazy Sexy Kitchen: